bdupitas/bdupitas.github.io/README.md

-Welcome to the read-me, I am brandon dupitas an asipiring developer.
+Welcome to the read-me!
+I am Brandon, an asipiring developer.
 Here is the source code for my personal website which I have designed and styled myself.
+My inspiration comes from fellow developers and their commitment to their own personal websites.

 <hr>
 <h1>My journey --- timeline</h1>